 In the freezer: Spoon the leftover coriander pesto sauce into ice cube trays or small freezer-safe containers.
 Cover and freeze until solid, then transfer to a labeled freezer bag.
 Store in the freezer for up to 3 months.

-Have plenty of coriander (cilantro)- Wondering how to use it?
+Have Plenty of Coriander (cilantro)- Wondering how to use it?

 It is my favourite herb to use in dishes.
 Right from jazzing the curries with chopped fresh coriander leaves to using them in chutneys, pesto and more.
 All part of the coriander plant are edible - right from leaves, stalk and seeds.